General Terms and Conditions of Enrolment

 Tuition fees for initial training

-Each academic year of the Information Technology (IT), Artificial Intelligence (AI) or Cyberdefense (CYB) curriculum is charged at €8,000 for initial training (paid by the Student or his/her financial sponsor).
+Each academic year of Bachelor or Master (Information Technology, Artificial Intelligence or Cyberdefense) programmes is charged at €8,000 for initial training (paid by the Student or his/her financial sponsor).

 This fee covers lectures, seminars, lab work, assessments and, in general, all the activities of the programme for the year.